HeinrichHartmann/HeinrichHartmann.github.io/about.md

 <img src="/images/profile.jpg" style="float: right" width="150px">

+## Contact

+Dr. Heirnich Hartmann
+Gutenbergstr.
+7
+56073 Koblenz
+Germany

+<a href="mailto:heinrich@heinrichhartmann.com">heinrich@heinrichhartmann.com</a>

 ## Vita

-* 2007 Diploma in Mathematics from University of Mainz
-* 2011 PhD from University of Bonn
-* 2012 Researcher at Univeristy of Oxford
+* 2014 Math & IT Consultant
 * 2013 Researcher at WeST Institute for WebScience and Technologies
   Team Leader at <a href="http://liveandgov.eu">Live and Gov</a> EU Project
-* 2014 Freelance IT Consultant
+* 2012 Researcher at Univeristy of Oxford
+* 2011 PhD from University of Bonn
+* 2007 Diploma in Mathematics from University of Mainz

 ## Pupil work